ThemeFuse/Brizy/readme.txt

 11. **Resize columns by dragging the handle that appears in between**

 == Changelog ==

+= 1.0.80 - 2019-05-28 =
+* Fixed: Section Make it a Slider option
+* Fixed: Hotkeys not working in Global blocks
+* Fixed: Slider dots options not working with certain WordPress themes
+* Fixed: Undo / Redo

 = 1.0.79 - 2019-05-27 =
 * Fixed: Brizy template for front page